-Static Var Compensators (SVCs) are intended to be used for mitigating post-contingency voltage oscillations and voltage control when the power system is loaded close to the
+Static Var Compensators (SVCs) are intended to be used for mitigating post-contingency voltage oscillations and voltage control when the power system is loaded close to the transfer limits.
+SVCs are not intended for steady state pre-contingency voltage support.
+The TO shall perform the following actions:

-- 1. Maintain the SVC in the automatic mode and in the minimum output state within a deadband around zero reactive power output, under normal conditions. - 2.
-Return the SVC to its minimum output state, after a disturbance has been cleared. - 3.
-Coordinate the use of the SVC for bus voltage regulation with the NYISO and other affected TOs.
+- Maintain the SVC in the automatic mode and in the minimum output state within 1. a deadband around zero reactive power output, under normal conditions. - 2.
+Return the SVC to its minimum output state, after a disturbance has been cleared. - Coordinate the use of the SVC for bus voltage regulation with the NYISO and other affected TOs.